 CIRAD is the French agricultural research and international cooperation organization working for the sustainable development of tropical and Mediterranean regions.

-CIRAD (French Agricultural Research Centre for International Development) is a public establishment (EPIC) under the joint authority of the Ministry of Research and the Ministry of Foreign Affairs.
+CIRAD (French Agricultural Research Centre for International Development) is a public establishment (EPIC) under the joint authority of the Ministry of Higher Education and Research and the Ministry of Foreign Affairs and International Development.

 Its activities concern the life sciences, social sciences and engineering sciences, applied to agriculture, the environment and territorial management.